kotlindevs/Dopamine/README.md

 # Dopamine (Unofficial YouTube Clone)

 Dopamine is an unofficial YouTube clone that aims to replicate the functionality and features of the popular video-sharing platform.
-Users can upload, view, like, and comment on videos, as well as subscribe to channels and create playlists.

 ## Authors
 🌊 [Rajat_Kevat](https://kotlindevs.github.io)